90-Degree Angle Metal Grips

 - 90-degree Metal Grips and webbing are sold together as Furniture Packs or separately if your furniture has unique requirements.

 - Is the 90-Degree Angle Metal Grip right for me?

 - Measure the slot-to-slot distance BOTH from side-to-side and front-to-back on your seat frame, depending on whether you have slots at the front and back, or on all sides.
 To create straps running front-to-back or in both directions, plan for the straps to be 1-inch apart, and cut each length of webbing to the slot-to-slot distance, which will allow for some stretch when installing them into the slots, with grips attached.
 Click here to see which Furniture Pack is right for you.
 For custom ordering, calculate the total number of inches, rounding to the nearest foot.
 (Please do not measure your old, stretched out straps.)
-Click on Premium Upholsterer's Webbing or Poly Webbing and order the total feet you need.
+Click on Poly Webbing and order the total feet you need.